DonSibleyGames/NatureOverhaul/README.md

 # NatureOverhaul
 This is the Nature Overhaul PC mod but converted to Object Spawner format so it can be used with DayZ Console.
 It also addresses a placment issue with the P3d references.
-It is above 99% the same as the PC mod.
+It is above 99% the same as the PC mod./
+/
 There are currently 4 versions of Nature overhaul.
 2 lite versions and 2 full versions.